MicrosoftDocs/EMDocs/EMDocs/Solutions/issue-corp-devices.md

 ### How to implement this solution
 The rest of this solution is divided into the following sections that show you how to:
-- **Enroll devices using a device enrollment manager (DEM) account**.
-Learn how DEM accounts enable a single person from IT to enroll more than the default number of devices into management.
 - **Enroll corporate-owned iOS devices**.
 This section describes how to use the Apple Configurator (on a Mac device) and Apple DEP integration to enroll corporate-owned devices.
 - **Enroll corporate-owned Windows 10 devices**.
 In this section, how to automatically enroll Windows 10 devices into management when they are joined to your company's Azure Active Directory is described.
+- **Enroll devices using a device enrollment manager (DEM) account**.
+Learn how DEM accounts enable a single person from IT to enroll more than the default number of devices into management.
 - **Tag corporate-owned devices with international mobile equipment identity (IMEI) numbers**.
 This section describes another option to begin managing corporate-owned devices at enrollment by importing IMEI numbers that identify corporate-owned devices.
 - **Make sure that managed devices comply with basic security requirements**.
 This section describes how to make sure that devices used to access company apps and data comply with basic security requirements.
 - **Provide access to company resources**.
 This section shows you how IT can enable users to easily, and securely, access company resources by deploying access profiles to managed devices, and how to manage volume-purchased app deployments with Intune.
 - **Protect company data**.
 This section helps you learn how to provide conditional access to company resources, prevent data loss, and remove company apps and data from devices when they are no longer needed for work or have been lost or stolen.

-## Enroll devices with a device enrollment manager (DEM) account
-You can create a single-user device enrollment manager (DEM) account in Intune to manage a large number of mobile devices for your organization.
-After you create a DEM account, a designated account manager can enroll more than the 15 devices that a standard user can enroll.

-You can use a DEM account to enroll only devices that aren't used by a single, specific user.
-Those types of devices are good for point-of-sale or utility apps, for example, but not for users who need to access email or company resources.
-- Users can't use Apple Volume Purchase Program (VPP) apps because of per-user Apple ID requirements for app management.
-- If you use DEM to enroll iOS devices, you can't use the Apple Configurator or Apple Device Enrollment Program (DEP) to enroll devices.

 ## Enroll corporate-owned iOS devices
 If you offer users iOS devices to choose from as part of your CYOD strategy, you can preconfigure enrollment so that the device is managed with Intune from the first time the user turns it on.
 Intune supports enrollment via the [Apple Device Enrollment Program (DEP)](https://docs.microsoft.com/intune/deploy-use/ios-device-enrollment-program-in-microsoft-intune), or by using the Apple Configurator tool on a Mac computer for [Setup Assistant](https://docs.microsoft.com/intune/deploy-use/ios-setup-assistant-enrollment-in-microsoft-intune) or  [direct](https://docs.microsoft.com/intune/deploy-use/ios-direct-enrollment-in-microsoft-intune) enrollment.
 You can also deploy an enrollment profile *over the air* to iOS devices purchased through DEP.